phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ### PS-CODE-REC-037

-Static local variables could be used in libphoenix and userspace.
+Static local variables should be used in only libphoenix and userspace.

 #### Example